 The Sphere of Election

 “In Him” (en auto) articulates the close personal association that the saints have with Christ in election.
 The saints were chosen within the sphere of Christ.
 Jesus is the context in which they were selected.
-God did not arbitrarily elect individuals: He chose them in reference to Jesus Christ.
+God did not arbitrarily elect individuals: He chose them in light of Jesus Christ.
 It may be helpful to ask, “In what sense are we elected in the context of Christ?”
-I suggest that the saints were elected in reference to Christ’s obedient life and death on earth.
+I suggest that the saints were elected in light of Christ’s obedient life and death on earth.
 He had not yet been incarnated but God had covenanted with Himself to accomplish redemption.
 Likewise, the saints had not yet been created but God chose them in light of Christ’s obedience.
 This grace of election was “freely bestowed on us in the Beloved” (v.6).
 Contemplating the sphere of election reminds us that not even God’s predestination is done outside of the cross of Christ.

 The Moment of Election